 The annex adjoins to the existing church creating a 37 cubic meter volume, the minimum envelope required to “complete” the pure geometric form of a cube.
 The skin of the volume is constructed of panels of perforated metal screens, the perforation of which is derived from the texture of a stone wall found in the Church, further helping to fuse the church and annex into a single entity characterized by geometrical and culturally symbolic purity.

-You have read this article Architecture / Cultural / Estonia / Featured with the title Vadabus Square and St. Paul Church / Ginseng Chicken.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/03/vadabus-square-and-st-paul-church.html.
+with the title Vadabus Square and St. Paul Church / Ginseng Chicken.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/03/vadabus-square-and-st-paul-church.html.
 Thanks!

 No comment for "Vadabus Square and St. Paul Church / Ginseng Chicken"